dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 But it's clear that memory safety is more important to some projects than others.
 Let's break that down into three categories: programs, platforms, and insane bullshit[^2].

+\TODO get a definition of RCE in here somewhere

 ### Programs